5 financial planning to-dos for your annual New Year's Resolution

 2. Plan and maximise your income tax relief for the year ahead

 Reviewing your income tax relief eligibility is a good financial practice that can effectively reduce the overall tax you have to pay.
+Take some time to look through the types of tax relief and rebates available.

-Additionally, tax relief of up to $8,000 per calendar year can be claimed for cash top-ups made to your Special or Retirement Account.
 An additional $8,000 in tax relief per calendar year can also be claimed for cash top-ups made to the CPF accounts of your spouse, parents, parents-in-law, grandparents, grandparents-in-law, and siblings.
-The tax relief benefit is capped at the FRS level, terms and conditions apply.

 3. Review your housing mortgage

-Before you do so, take a step back to evaluate your financial situation for the upcoming year ahead.
+Take a step back to evaluate your financial situation for the upcoming year ahead.
 If you have plans to spend on big-ticket items such as a housing renovation, you may have to be more conservative in repaying your housing mortgage.

-If you took up a HDB loan, consider making a partial capital repayment of your outstanding HDB loan to either shorten the repayment period or lower your monthly instalment amount.
+For those who have taken up a HDB loan, consider making a partial capital repayment of your outstanding HDB loan to either shorten the repayment period or lower your monthly instalment amount.

 4. Update your CPF nomination